aleclaure/VoterUnions/replit.md

 - Strict TypeScript mode and a managed Expo workflow ensure a consistent and robust development environment.

 ## Recent Changes
-- **October 8, 2025**: Critical auth storage migration and username fix:
-  - **AsyncStorage Migration**: Replaced `expo-secure-store` with `@react-native-async-storage/async-storage` for Supabase auth token storage to resolve SecureStore's 2048-byte limit error (Supabase sessions exceed this limit).
-This follows Expo + Supabase 2024 official recommendations.
-  - **Auto-Fix for username_normalized**: Added automatic population of `username_normalized` field in `useAuth` hook.
-On login/app load, the app checks if `username_normalized` is missing and auto-populates it with `LOWER(display_name)`.
-This fixes the post visibility issue where posts weren't appearing due to NULL username_normalized causing profile joins to fail.
-  - **Files Modified**: `supabase.ts` (AsyncStorage adapter), `useAuth.ts` (auto-fix logic)
-  - **Impact**: Users no longer need to manually run SQL fixes; the app automatically repairs missing data on login
 - **October 7, 2025**: Enhanced debate system with interactive features:
   - **Database Updates**: Added `parent_id`, `source_links`, `upvotes`, `downvotes` columns to `arguments` table
   - **New Tables**: Created `argument_votes` table to track individual votes with proper RLS policies